sfloery/auterior/README.md

   -s            Step width between horizon parts in °.
   -n            Number of sampling points for each horizon part.
 ```

-After that its possible to estimate the coarse orientation using
+After that its possible to estimate the coarse orientation based on a provided image horizon using
 ```
 coarse.py
   -hdf_path     Path to the *.hdf5 file containing the terrain horizon features created using desc_terhor.py